kubernetes-sigs/lws/keps/766-DisaggregatedSet/README.md

 largestReplicaFraction   = 1 / min(positiveRoleSizes)
 ```

-`fractionalStepCount` is the number of equal intervals between the start and end of one side.
-A checkpoint is a reference position at an interval boundary.
-Checkpoint `0` is the start and checkpoint `fractionalStepCount` is the end, so there are `fractionalStepCount + 1` checkpoint positions.
-A checkpoint is not a reconcile iteration.
-The controller may wait at one checkpoint or advance across more than one interval in a reconcile.
+`fractionalStepCount` is the number of equal fractional steps between the start and end of one side.
+Fractional step `0` is the start and fractional step `fractionalStepCount` is the end, so there are `fractionalStepCount + 1` positions.
+A fractional step is not a reconcile iteration.
+The controller may remain at one fractional step or advance across more than one fractional step in a reconcile.

-`smallestReplicaFraction` is the distance between adjacent checkpoints.
+`smallestReplicaFraction` is the distance covered by one fractional step.
 It comes from the largest role because one replica is the smallest fraction of that role.
-In an `8P/4D` side, Prefill is the largest role, so one Prefill replica represents `1/8` of the rollout and creates eight equal intervals. `largestReplicaFraction` is the width of the coordination window.
+In an `8P/4D` side, Prefill is the largest role, so one Prefill replica represents `1/8` of the rollout and creates eight equal fractional steps. `largestReplicaFraction` is the width of the coordination window.
 It comes from the smallest non-zero role because one replica is the largest fraction of that role.
 Decode is the smallest role in this example, so one Decode replica represents `1/4` of the rollout.
 The controller therefore allows at most `1/4` difference between role progress.

 `newStepCount` is `fractionalStepCount` calculated from the new target counts. `oldStepCount` is `fractionalStepCount` calculated from the `initialOld` counts.
-At checkpoint `k`, the replica count for one role is calculated with ceiling division:
+At fractional step `k`, the replica count for one role is calculated with ceiling division:

 ```
 newAtStep(k) = ceil(target * k / newStepCount)
 oldAtStep(k) = ceil(initialOld * (oldStepCount - k) / oldStepCount)
 ```

-The planner uses `leastAdvancedStep` to select the shared checkpoint from the current replica counts.
+The planner uses `leastAdvancedStep` to select the shared fractional step from the current replica counts.
 It calculates each role's growth or drain progress and returns the smallest step reached by any non-empty role.
-The planner then calculates the replica count for every role at that checkpoint.
-Ceiling division keeps each old role above zero until the final checkpoint.
+The planner then calculates the replica count for every role at that fractional step.
+Ceiling division keeps each old role above zero until the final fractional step.
 It also prevents a smaller role from getting more than one replica's worth of progress ahead.
-When multiple checkpoints produce the same replica count, the controller uses the latest one.
+When multiple fractional steps produce the same replica count, the controller uses the latest one.

 The following diagram shows every old-side step from the intended replica counts to zero.
 Each column is one fractional step.
 The coordination window is frozen over steps 5 through 7 for illustration.
 Roles do not need to occupy the same step; they only need to remain within the same window.